sam-mcclure/Study-Guide/JavaScript/Notes.md

 * It can refer to outer scope variables even after the outer function has returned

 * One of the main benefits of closures is that it allows data encapsulation - the idea that some data should not be directly exposed

+# Event Loop

+* The heap is where memory allocation happens and the call stack is where the stack frames are

+* WebAPIs are things that the browser provides, like DOM, Ajax, setTimeout etc

+* JavaScript is a single threaded programming language.
+It has a single call stack and can only run one thing at a time.

+* Callstack is a data structure that records where in the program we are.
+If we step into a function, we add something to the top of the stack.
+If we return from a function, we pop something off of the stack

+* Things that are slow on the stack can block other functions

+* You have to wait until the processes are done.
+If you're making a network request, this could be a long time

+* Browser can't do anything/is stuck until first requests return.

+* The solution?
+Asynchronous callbacks.
+You run code/a response and get a response later

+* When a web API/ async action is finished, it gets pushed into the task queue.

+* The event loop looks at the call stack and the task queue.
+If the stack is empty, it takes the first thing out of the task queue and pushes it onto the callstack to be executed

+* If you want to defer something until the stack is clear, you can call setTimeout 0.
+This will push it into the task queue instead of the callstack

+* All of the webAPIs/async callbacks work this way.
+They will get added to the task queue when completed

+* setTimeout does not guarantee that the function returns in that time, rather that is the minimum possible time for the function to run.
+May need to wait for other actions in the task queue

+* Render is given higher priority than other callbacks.
+It also has to wait for other actions to finish